makerdao/testchain-client/README.md

 The data folder which docker will work out of is `/tmp` which will store chain and snapshot data under `/tmp/chains` and `/tmp/snapshots` respectively.

+**NOTE** - The backendgateway takes approximately 5 minutes to download and organise all maker contracts from their various github repositories.
+By observing the undetached process of the `docker-compose up` command, it will be evident to the user when they are loaded.

 #### Testchain-client

 The client can be installed locally as follows: